sigmacomputing/sigmaquickstarts/site/sigmaguides/src/snowflake_snowpark_udf_python/snowflake_snowpark_udf_python.md

 ## What we've covered
 Duration: 5

-In this lab we learned how to.........

-INSERT FINAL IMAGE OF BUILD IF APPROPRIATE
+In this QuickStart we created a local Python development environment and used it to create and publish a Snowflake Snowpark user defined functions (UDF).
+We then then learned how easy it is to call UDFs directly from Sigma.

 <!-- THE FOLLOWING ADDITIONAL RESOURCES IS REQUIRED AS IS FOR ALL QUICKSTARTS -->
 **Additional Resource Links**